 Solar panels are blue due to the type of silicon (polycrystalline) that is used for a certain set of solar panels.
 The blue color is largely due to an anti-reflective coating that helps improve the absorbing capacity and efficiency of the solar panels.
 Black solar panels (monocrystalline) are often more efficient as black surfaces more naturally absorb light.

 The vast majority of modern solar photovoltaic panels are made using silicon, a non-metallic element that is used in most modern electronics.
 Silicon is used in solar panels partly due to its ability to absorb most wavelengths of light and produce an electric charge, and partly because we can commercially produce near-perfect crystals of it at a relatively low price.
-Differences in solar panels come from many sources, a main one being the purity of the silicon used in the module.
-Most solar panels have a blue hue and are made with polycrystalline silicon, while the smaller percentage that appear black are made with monocrystalline silicon.
+Differences in solar panels come from many sources, the main one being the purity of the silicon used in the module.
+Most solar panels have a blue hue and are made with polycrystalline silicon, while the smaller percentage that appears black are made with monocrystalline silicon.

 Polycrystalline (blue) solar panels